us0p/interview_preparation/aws/mashup.md

 - Stop guessing cpacity: With cloud computing, you don't have to predict how much infrastructure capacity you will need before deploying an application.
-- Benefit from massice economies of scale: by using cloud computing, you can achieve a lower variable cost than you can get on your own.
+- Benefit from massive economies of scale: by using cloud computing, you can achieve a lower variable cost than you can get on your own.
 - Increase speed and agility: cloud provides you with more time to experiment and innovate.
 When computing in data centers, it may take